 What type of training is needed?

 Cosmetologists typically attend a post-secondary school or institution to obtain training.
-Many of these programs lead to a certificate or a diploma and typically take around one year to complete.
-Most states require candidates to complete their training at a State approved/licensed school in order to pursue licensure so it’s important for candidates to understand the licensure guidelines/procedures for their specific state as well as ensure their training school meets those requirements.
+Many of these programs lead to a certificate or a diploma and as mentioned previously, typically take around one year to complete.
+Most states require candidates to complete their training at a state approved school in order to pursue licensure so it’s important for candidates to understand the licensure guidelines/procedures for their specific state as well as ensure their training school meets those requirements.
 It’s also important to note that since Cosmetologists work very closely with the public and the services they provide are very “hands-on,” it can be advantageous to a student to choose a program that has strong instructional and practical components so they can “learn by doing.”

 How long do I have to go to school?

 The length of Cosmetology programs may vary state by state, however, in most instances, full-time Cosmetology programs usually take at least 9-months to complete.
 In the State of Michigan, Cosmetology training programs must be at least 1500 hours of training.
 The Dorsey School of Beauty Cosmetology program is a 1500 hour program and is designed to be completed in just over one year.

 What are important characteristics for Cosmetologists to have?